nervosnetwork/docs.nervos.org/website/docs/basics/concepts/cryptowallet.md

 - Low transaction fees.
 The cost of transferring funds is much lower than with traditional banks.

 - Access to multiple cryptocurrencies.
-One of the benefits of utilizing a well-known cryptocurrency wallet is that having many cryptocurrency alternatives to choose from.
+One of the benefits of utilizing a well-known cryptocurrency wallet is having many cryptocurrency alternatives to choose from.
 It facilitates the ease of the crypto conversion whilst reducing risk and increasing the total profit potential.

 ## CKB Wallets